Firefox in 2020: what's next for the feisty underdog?

 Free and premium

-We started by asking Camp about the much-discussed premium features that the non-profit Mozilla Foundation is considering adding to Firefox as a way to pay the bills in a transparent way without resorting to ads and tracking.
+We started by asking Camp about the much-discussed premium features that Mozilla is considering adding to Firefox as a way to pay the bills in a transparent way without resorting to ads and tracking.

 “Without that clear idea of what we're doing, it's been met mostly with like questions,” he said.
 “What's it gonna look like?
 And I think that's totally reasonable.
 Totally valid.”